openharmony/docs/en/application-dev/quick-start/arkts-style.md

   }
   ```

 - \@Styles can be defined inside or outside a component declaration.
-When it is defined outside a component declaration, the component name must be preceded by the keyword **function**.
+When it is defined outside a component declaration, the method name must be preceded by the keyword **function**.

+> **NOTE**
+> This decorator can be used only in the current file and cannot be exported.

   ```ts
   // Global (outside a component declaration)